IBM/mr-cassop/docs/docs/development.md

 If all set correctly, you should see the components getting created.

+## Tests

+To run tests, simply run `make test` from command line.

+It will run the usual Go unit and integration tests, which utilize [testenv](https://book.kubebuilder.io/reference/envtest.html) to execute the test against on a semi-real Kubernetes cluster. `testenv` requires assets that are installed with `kubebuilder`, so it must installed first.

+Integration tests use the Ginkgo framework and are located in `./test/integration`.
+Ginkgo has its own [options]([Ginkgo flags](https://onsi.github.io/ginkgo/#the-ginkgo-cli)) that can be arguments to `go test`.
+For example, to run a specific test (`--focus` option):

+`go test ./test/integration -ginkgo.focus="regex matcher"`

 ## Docs

 To download and run docs locally, clone the repo and then go to the docs directory: